largecats/spark-notes/glossary.md

   * spark.default.parallelism (default is the total number of executor cores of the Spark application, see [here](https://spark.apache.org/docs/2.3.0/configuration.html))
   * spark.sql.files.maxPartitionBytes (default 128MB)
   * spark.sql.files.openCostInBytes (default 4MB)

+#### Bucketing

+A mechanism to pre-partition data according to how data will be used later, so that expensive shuffles may be avoided.

+**bucketBy(numberOfBuckets, columnToBucketBy)** Distributes data into a fixed number of buckets, and data with the same bucket ID will be in one partition.

+* bucketing: the number of unique values is not limited
+* partitioning: the number of unique values is limited

 ### Components